Select committee (parliamentary system): United Kingdom

+In the UK, select committees work in both the House of Commons and the House of Lords.

 Australia

+There are select committees appointed by both the Australian Senate and the Australian House of Representatives.

 India

 Under Rule 125 of the Rajya Sabha Rules and Procedures, any member may move as an amendment that a bill be referred to a select committee and, if the motion is carried, the bill shall be referred to such a committee.
 The House decides the members of such committee.

 Ireland

+Malaysia

+In Malaysia, there are special committees of the Dewan Rakyat (House of Reps) and the Dewan Negara (Senate).